What Have You Heard About Exercise?

 Myth 1: Longer Workouts Are Better

-Must you spend hours in the gym pounding the treadmill to lose weight and reap the benefits of exercise?
+Must you spend hours in the gym pounding the treadmill to maintain a healthy weight and reap the benefits of exercise?
 The answer's no: long workouts aren't necessarily better than short ones.

-Short, high-intensity workouts like High-Intensity Interval Training (HIIT) could be just as effective in helping you burn fats and get fit.
+Short, high-intensity workouts like High-Intensity Interval Training (HIIT) could be just as effective in helping you get fit.

 How long should you exercise every day?
-If you're short on time and unable to commit to regular 60-minute sessions, to meet your recommended minimum 150 to 300 minutes of moderate-intensity aerobic physical activity weekly, try your best to break up prolonged sedentary time with bouts of 15- to 30-minutes of physical activity throughout the day.
+If you're short on time and unable to commit to regular 60-minute sessions, to meet your recommended minimum 150 to 300 minutes of moderate-intensity aerobic physical activity weekly, try your best to clock in shorter bouts of 15- to 30-minutes of physical activity throughout the day.

-You might even find yourself more motivated — 15 minutes per day is a small, easy commitment.
+You might even find yourself more motivated — 15 minutes per day is a small, easy commitment to start with.

-Beginners can start with 15-minute brisk walks around their estate, while those who fancy a challenge can try different high-intensity interval workouts.
+If you are a beginner, you can start with 15-minute brisk walks around your estate, whereas if you fancy a challenge, you can try different high-intensity interval workouts.
 You can do these anywhere: at home, in the park or in your office.

 Related: Workouts You Can Do In The Office